ejmurc/libbitstream/README.md

 # libbitstream
 **Zero-allocation bitstream library in C**

-`libbitstream` provides a simple, fast, and zero-allocation API for reading and writing arbitrary-length bit sequences from byte-aligned buffers.
-Ideal for embedded systems, custom binary protocols, and performance-critical applications.
+`libbitstream` is a zero-allocation bitstream library in C that reads and writes arbitrary-length fields to byte-aligned buffers.
+Ideal for custom binary protocols, serialization formats, and embedded systems.

 ## Features
 - Zero heap allocations — you manage the memory